Dewieinns/Well_Depth/V2.0/README.md

 - Capicitors for sensors
 - Reverse Polarity protection?
 - Join negatives on power regulator so everything is common (12V Status LED was feeding through something else
+- Need to jumper a pin to ground to enter setup mode (D5 - Pin 14?)
+- Boards are just a hair too big in x axis still.
+Shave off from left side.
+Left Screw hole and bottom holes ok.
+Top holes could go up a hair, far right hole over nearly half width of hole.
+- provisions for magnetic switch

 #### Helpful Links
 ###### Measuring the battery voltage